-We set off in late afternoon, puttering past all the soaring pelicans at the Marina del Rey breakwater:
+We set off in late afternoon, puttering past all the pelicans at the Marina del Rey breakwater:

 And then motored right under the flight path for LAX (Los Angeles airport).
 It almost felt like you could touch some of the planes!